 The rail line continued on to Flint and Bullard, along a route that is still visible in places today.

 |Railroad ties and rails still visible as construction neared completed on the Legacy Trails near The Crossing.
 We wonder why this section was not removed decades ago when the route was abandoned?

 (Photo by Staff Writer JFM, February 24, 2019)

 South Tyler Trails (TylerTexasOnline staff photo)

-Besides the Rose Rudman Trail, other trails are located around town, including Tyler's Faulkner Park and Lindsey Park.
+Other trails are located around town, including the Rose Rudman Trail, South Tyler Trails, Faulkner Park and Lindsey Park.

-Others can be found at Tyler State Park north of Tyler, offering 13 miles of trails, and at the University of Texas at Tyler.
+Also popular is Tyler State Park north of Tyler, offering 13 miles of trails, and the mountain bike trails at the University of Texas at Tyler.